Learn how to choose the best homestead animals so you are raising the best choice for your family and where you live.

-All of these questions plaque new homesteaders, mostly because they want to do all the things, all at once.
+All of these questions plague new homesteaders, mostly because they want to do all the things all at once.

 So today, we are just going to talk about one aspect of beginner homesteading: what animals should I choose for my homestead?

 Farm animals and homesteading go hand in hand.
 But how do you know which animals to start with and when it is time to add more?